LUC-Intro-to-Database-Systems/lab-2-conceptual-modeling-and-er-diagramming-jduckmann/README.md

 - Bi-direction of the relationship is represented

 **Description:**
-Students register for one seat in a course.
+Students register for only one seat in a course.
 Enrollment contains all of the courses that a student wants to take.
-A Course is made up of 1 or more sections and is lead by an instructor.
-A Professor Oversees each Section
+A Course is made up of one or more Sections and is lead by one Instructor.
+A Professor teaches zero or more Sections within a course, and does not oversee a course directly.
+Each Instructor has to have at least 1 Professor associated to them.

 **Relationships:**